-Michael Nicodem Świtala may have died aboard the Reichstag as there is no documentation of him in New Zealand.
+Michael Nicodem Świtala, who was thirteen years old at the time, may have died on the journey out as there is no documentation of him in New Zealand.

-Jacob Martin Switalla never married and resided at Allanton working at times as a butcher.
-Jacob, a labourer, was naturalised as a New Zealand citizen on 14 November 1893.
-He died at Dunedin on 24 November 1934 aged 65 and is buried at the Andersons Bay Cemetery, Dunedin.
+Jacob Martin Switalla was born at Piwnice on 16 November 1869.
+He never married and resided at Allanton working at times as a butcher.
+Jacob, employed as a labourer, was naturalised as a New Zealand citizen on 14 November 1893.
+On Christmas Eve of 1921, Jacob became the victim of an attempted murder and suffered serious injuries due to the ordeal.
+He became embroiled in an argument with his step-brother, Joseph, which it seems may have had jealous intent.
+The event made headlines in all the papers and the NZ Truth, Assault With An Axe.
+He died at Dunedin on 24 November 1934 aged 65 and is buried at the Andersons Bay Cemetery in Dunedin.

 Crawford P. E. E. We Were Here Too!, History of the Junge family.
 (1982), page 103.